Starwort/computer-science/Paper_2/section_3/chapter_1/sorting_algorithms_theory.md

     02. *`[54]` and `[36]`*
     03. ~~`[54, 36]` and `[66, 78]`~~
     04. ~~`[19, 36, 42, 44, 54, 64, 66, 78]` and `[22, 51,62, 67, 72, 79, 81, 89]`~~

+03. What is the best/average/worst time complexity of merge sort?
+    - All cases: O(nlogn)
+04. What about the space complexity?
+    - Best implementation: O(n) total, O(1) auxiliary
+    - My implementation: O(nlogn) total, O(logn) auxiliary
+    - Naive implementation: O(n(logn)<sup>2</sup>) total, O((logn)<sup>2</sup>) auxiliary

+### Quick Sort

+01. Explain the key steps in the quick sort algorithm
+    - Pick a pivot
+    - Move all values less than the pivot to before the pivot
+    - Move all values greater than the pivot to after the pivot
+    - Sort each partition recursively
+02. What is the best/average/worst time complexity of quick sort?
+    - Best case: O(nlogn)
+    - Average case: O(nlogn)
+    - Worst case: O(n<sup>2</sup>)
+03. What about the space complexity?
+    - O(n) total, O(1) auxiliary